 12pm

-The Northern Growth Corridor: Delivering on the New Plan for the North
+The Northern Growth Corridor: Delivering on the new Plan for the North

 Join the government’s first Envoy for the Northern Growth Corridor, Tom Riordan CBE, to hear his strategic plan.